-What Do Your Test with these Water Test Kits?
+What Do Your Test with these Pool Water Test Kits?

 Most of us assume that only chlorine is the biggest chemical factor in a swimming pool, not realizing that there are other chemicals which are necessary and requires to be tested as well to ensure healthy chemical balance in your pool.

 Generally, basic pool testing kits come with the option of checking both Chlorine and pH levels, although it is highly recommended to check if the product covers at-least six to seven test options before making a purchase decision.

 We have listed out a few recommended vital elements which you need to test for along with their recommended results level.